The Future of Fashion Is Circular:

 - Dispatch all of our orders in plastic free packaging made from recycled materials.
 (This packaging can also be fully recycled).

-- Don’t discount or participate in Black Friday sales.
-Fundamentally we believe that discounting is unsustainable as it encourages the purchase of items that people don’t need, and, like the ‘Make Friday Green Again‘ collective, we believe that this excessive consumption and overproduction contributes to climate change.
+- Don’t participate in Black Friday sales.
+Fundamentally we believe that discounting is unsustainable as it encourages the purchase of items that people don’t need.
+Like the ‘Make Friday Green Again‘ collective, we believe that this excessive consumption and overproduction contributes to climate change.
 Instead, we price each of our items fairly, and encourage our customers to shop responsibly.

 - Have fully offset our carbon footprint, including the footprint of the orders we dispatch and the operation of our website, through the planting of trees through Ecologi.